 - The study of the language, literature, history and antiquities of the Highlands

-The first “At Home” was held in 1894, and this was an annual occurence until the outbreak of the First World War.
+The first “At Home” was held in 1894, and this was an annual occurrence until the outbreak of the First World War.

-The Pipe band was established in 1898, the year after the appointment of John MacDougall Gillies, (in honour of whose family the Club Tune was composed), in succession to Farquhar MacRae who had resigned his post as first Club Piper in 1897.
+The Pipe band was established in 1898, the year after the appointment of John MacDougall Gillies, (in honour of whose family the Club Tune was composed), in succession to Farquhar MacRae who had resigned his post as the first Club Piper, in 1897.

-The Club encouraged junior piping through awarding a silver shield to be competed for by the Pipe Bands of the Boys’ Brigade’s Glasgow Battalions, as well as solo playing by the members of the OTC of The High School of Glasgow, The Glasgow Academy, Kelvinside Academy, and Hillhead High School.
+The Club encouraged junior piping through awarding a silver shield to be competed for by the Pipe Bands of the Boys’ Brigade’s Glasgow Battalion, as well as solo playing by the members of the OTCs of The High School of Glasgow, The Glasgow Academy, Kelvinside Academy, and Hillhead High School.